Dogs love to eat, and as pet owners, we want to make sure that they get the best nutrition possible.

 - Boost the prebiotic content of foods

-Too much inulin in a dog’s diet may cause bloating, excessive gas and diarrhea in some cases.
-These symptoms are also similar to those which a dog may experience if their diet consisted of too much fibre.
+Too much inulin in a dog’s diet may cause bloating, excessive gas and in some cases, diarrhoea.
+These symptoms are similar to those if their diet consisted of too much fibre.

-If a dog food contains inulin, it should be listed on the declaration or ingredients list of the food.
+If a dog food contains inulin, it should be listed in the declaration or ingredients list of the food.